vijaysr4/ML_From_Scratch/README.md

-# Machine Learning from scratch
+# Machine Learning from Scratch
 This repo consists of the basics of ML models constructed without using packages